How to Install a Blind Corner Base Cabinet – Step-by-Step Guide

 Keep in mind that, upon installation, part of the stile will be visible.
 The amount that is visible depends solely on how far the blind base cabinet is pulled from the wall.
 See below a visual of how much stile will be seen based on the respective minimum and maximum pulls applied.
 If the blind base is installed at minimum pull, you will see less of the stile.
 Alternatively, if it is installed at maximum pull, you will see more of the stile.
 For this example, we used the Allie Nicole BBC42 blind base.

-Blind Base Corner Cabinet Installation by Collection
+Blind Corner Base Cabinet Installation by Collection

 All blind corner base cabinets vary in size and pull requirement.
 For this reason, we have broken down Prime Cabinetry’s requirements and sizes by collection.